Canada’s first third-party ELD certification body is now accredited, marking a huge step toward Canadian carriers reaching ELD compliance.

 The expectation is that Transport Canada will continue to add accredited certification bodies to their registry in the coming months, which will likely relieve some backlog and lead to more ELD solutions being certified in short order.

-Canada’s ELD Mandate “start date” is still set for June 12, 2021; giving fleet operators and drivers just over 220 days to start considering (and implementing!) their options for compliant solutions.
+Canada’s ELD Mandate “start date” was set for June 12, 2021; giving fleet operators and drivers just over 220 days to start considering (and implementing!) their options for compliant solutions.